South African anthropologist

 According to Wikipedia,

 John L. Comaroff is Professor of African and African American Studies and of Anthropology, Oppenheimer Fellow in African Studies at Harvard University.
-He is also Research Professor at the American Bar Foundation.
 He is recognised for his study of African and African-American society.
 Comaroff and his wife, anthropologist Jean Comaroff, have collaborated on publications examining post-colonialism and the Tswana people of South Africa.
-He has written several texts describing his research, and has presented peer-reviewed anthropological theories of African cultures that have relevance to understanding global society.
-Comaroff was placed on leave from his position at Harvard in August 2020 following allegations of sexual harassment.
+He has written several texts describing his research and has presented peer-reviewed anthropological theories of African cultures that have relevance to understanding global society.

 John Comaroff is affiliated with the following schools: